clemensv/avrotize/README.md

 - `--emit-cloudevents-dispatch`: (optional) If set, the tool will add a table named `_cloudevents_dispatch` to the script or database, which serves as an ingestion and dispatch table for CloudEvents.
 The table has columns for the core CloudEvents attributes and a `data` column that holds the CloudEvents data.
-For each table in the Avro schema, the tool will create an update policy that maps events whose `type` attribute matches the Avro type name to the respective table.
+For each table in the Avrotize Schema, the tool will create an update policy that maps events whose `type` attribute matches the Avro type name to the respective table.

 Conversion notes:

 - Only the Avro `record` type can be mapped to a Kusto table.
-If the Avro schema contains other types (like `enum` or `array`), the tool will ignore them.
+If the Avrotize Schema contains other types (like `enum` or `array`), the tool will ignore them.
-- Only the first `record` type in the Avro schema is converted to a Kusto table.
+- Only the first `record` type in the Avrotize Schema is converted to a Kusto table.
-  If the Avro schema contains other `record` types, they will be ignored.
+  If the Avrotize Schema contains other `record` types, they will be ignored.
 The `--record-type` option can be used to specify which `record` type to convert.
 - The fields of the record are mapped to columns in the Kusto table.
 Fields that are records or arrays or maps are mapped to columns of type `dynamic` in the Kusto table.

-### Convert Avro schema to T-SQL table definition
+### Convert Avrotize Schema to T-SQL table definition

 ```bash
 avrotize a2tsql --avsc <path_to_avro_schema_file> --tsql <path_to_sql_file> [--record-type <record_type>] [--emit-cloudevents-columns]